Coptic Soldier’s Father Challenges Military Autopsy

 One Egyptian human rights activist told World Watch Monitor that he was reluctant to comment on any case under the jurisdiction of the country’s all-powerful military.
 “The case of Bahaa is very sensitive.
 It is very difficult for anyone in human rights to talk against the military,” he said, requesting that his name be withheld.

 One source close to the Silvanus family told World Watch Monitor that though their son had been very positive about his experiences under his first commander in an otherwise all-Muslim battalion, his attitudes had taken a sharp downturn after a new commander took over in April.

 “Since that moment, Bahaa’s impression about the military had changed.
 He was telling me that his new commander was dealing with him in a very bad way.
 Bahaa was the only Christian conscript in his unit, and he was under great pressure and discrimination.

 “I was noticing that during his last holidays, he didn’t want to go again to the military, and he was very afraid,” the source said.
 The family’s lawyers have since learned that the commander at the time of their son’s death has since been transferred from the Suez base.

-In a similar unresolved incident two years ago, the family of a Coptic soldier who died under suspicious circumstances has rejected claims by military police that he committed suicide.
+In a similar unresolved incident two years ago, the family of a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. soldier who died under suspicious circumstances has rejected claims by military police that he committed suicide.
 He had reportedly argued with another soldier who was pressuring him to convert to Islam; no one has been found accountable for his death.

 Last month, another Coptic soldier was killed by a member of his army battalion, openly shot dead by a Muslim conscript who reportedly told prosecutors that he decided to kill the Coptic soldier because of a heated argument about religion during the Ramadan month of fasting.
 He remains under arrest waiting for prosecutors to file charges to refer his case to court.